-Pathway Lending is a nonprofit CDFI serving Tennessee and Alabama.
-We support bank partners throughout the region by providing a source of capital for underserved borrowers who may not qualify for traditional lending, and by helping bank partners meet their CRA requirements.
+Pathway Lending is a nonprofit lender serving Tennessee and Alabama.
+We’re a certified CDFI and support bank partners throughout the region by providing a source of capital for underserved borrowers who may not qualify for traditional lending, and by helping bank partners meet their CRA requirements.

 What is a CDFI?